Microsoft-community/Community-website/src/wiki/index.md

-# Welcome to the Microsoft Community Wiki!
+# Welcome to the Microsoft Community Wiki

 This Wiki is dedicated to providing various guides for common technical queries.